chastise/pyhanabi/README.md

 Open to feedback, pull requests and bug reports.

-Built for Python 2.7, on top of just the standard library.
+Built for Python 2.7.
+Testing will (probably) use the pytest module, otherwise everything is done in the standard library.